omgawroo98/omgawroo98.github.io/README.md

-# Personal Website — Omar
+# My Personal Website - Omar

 A fast, multi-language personal site built with **Astro** and **TypeScript**.
 Content includes an intro/hero, about, portfolio, values/testimonials slider, and a contact section.